Locations:

 Factors in alcohol consumption

-According to Dr. Wakim-Flemings, there are a few factors to consider when it comes to alcohol affecting you because each person is different.
+According to Dr. Wakim-Fleming, there are a few factors to consider when it comes to alcohol affecting you because each person is different.
 She outlines the following as the main ones when weighing alcohol consumption.

 • Age.
 “A 50-year-old person will handle alcohol differently than someone who’s 70 years.”